Bacon Wrapped Meatloaf

 Cool 10 minutes

-Meatloaf has always been a classic Weeknight Dinner Recipe, but if you’re looking for a new twist on an old favorite, you can’t go wrong wrapping it in bacon.
-Try this and other bacon-wrapped comfort food like Bacon Brown Sugar Garlic Chicken.
+Meatloaf has always been a classic Beef Recipe, especially my Slow Cooker Meatloaf for those busy days!
+But if you’re looking for a new twist on an old favorite, you can’t go wrong wrapping it in bacon.

 It’s an old-fashioned meatloaf recipe made completely new by wrapping it in bacon, and it may just become a go-to dinner in your house.
 Even though the total time for the meat loaf is a little over an hour and a half most of that time is hands-off baking time.